iurietarlev/django_bonds_api/README.md

 This is a Django implementation of a bonds API which allows ingesting data representing bonds, querying an external api for additional data about the specific bond and make the resulting data queryable via the API.
 The API leverages Django & Django Rest Framework & Django-Rest-Knox.

 - Authentication allows each user to only see their own data.
-- Each bond will has a `lei` field (Legal Entity Identifier).
+- Each bond has a `lei` field (Legal Entity Identifier).
 The [GLEIF API](https://www.gleif.org/en/lei-data/gleif-lei-look-up-api/access-the-api) is used to find the corresponding `Legal Name` of the entity which issued the bond.
-- SQLite is used as the database.
+- SQLite is used for the database.

 #### Project Quickstart